WalletConnect/walletconnect-specs/docs/specs/clients/notify/client-sdk-api.md

     isLimited?: boolean,
   }): Promise<string>;

-  // Returns true if account has a valid and up to date subscription, false otherwise public abstract isRegistered(params: {
+  // Returns true if account has a valid and up to date registration, false otherwise public abstract isRegistered(params: {
     account: string
   }): boolean